 All of the issued recordings are included along with alternate takes and several compilations of alternate takes and studio banter.
 From a listening standpoint, one wishes some of these alternates were not included in the generally chronological presentation of material, but rather at the end of the package.
 While there is a value of illustrating how the sessions shaped what was ultimately released, one wonders if so much of these multi-take tracks was included to fill out four CDs so they could split Wolf's Chess recordings into two volumes.
 This is the only fault one might suggest about this reissue.
 The sound is quite good on this reissue of some of the greatest blues recordings of the past six or so decades.
-With the holidays around the corner, Howlin' Wolf's "The Complete Chess Masters 1951-1960" Ron Weinstock will make a terrific gift.
+With the holidays around the corner, Howlin' Wolf's "The Complete Chess Masters 1951-1960" will make a terrific gift.
+Ron Weinstock collect his most memorable and iconic recordings.
+One is hard-pressed to say anything new about this music, which should be familiar to many.